jreading/HelloWurld/source/_posts/2012-05-15-another-image-proposal-for-responsive-design.markdown

 {% codeblock lang:html %}
 <link
-	rev="alternate"
+	rel="media"
 	media="screen and (max-device-width: 480px)"
-	target="low">
+	type="low">
 {% endcodeblock %}

-The attribute `rev` associates a relationship away from that tag.
-It's the opposite of `rel`, meaning; the document is an extension of this tag in the case of the `media` attribute passing.
+The attribute `rel` associates a relationship to that tag and is valid. `media` is a new value.

-`target` is used now for `_top, _blank, _self, or FRAMENAME`.
-These properties are not best practices anymore, so let's reuse them.
+the `type` attribute is also valid, but the value is not implemented.

-This technique uses existing valid attributes and sets the `target` attribute to "low".
 This can be used in `img` elements as such:

 {% codeblock lang:html %}
 <img src="myimage.jpg" lowsrc="myimage-phone.jpg">